Foundations for an Abstract Proof Theory in the Context of Horn Rules: Generic Transformation Algorithms

 \subsection{Generic Calculus Transformations}

-An interesting and new discovery that arises from our framework is that certain abstract calculi participate in lattices of polynomially equivalent calculi.
+Our framework yields a new discovery, namely, certain abstract calculi participate in lattices of polynomially equivalent calculi.
 These lattices can be identified by transforming an explicit calculus into its upward space, or by transforming an implicit calculus into its downward space.
 We provide two calculus transformation algorithms $\ialg$ and $\ealg$, which take an abstract calculus as input, and compute its upward or downward space, effectively generating a lattice of polynomially equivalent calculi.
 To state these algorithms we employ the following notation:

 \begin{definition} Let $\calc$ be an abstract calculus with $\hrus$ a set of Horn rules and $P$ a set of production pairs.
 We define:

 \end{definition}

 Our first calculus transformation algorithm $\ialg$ is presented in \fig~\ref{fig:ialg}.
 The algorithm is named `$\ialg$' as it successively computes better approximations of the implicit calculus $\calcii$ that is polynomially equivalent to the input.
 It is straightforward to verify that $\ialg$ terminates as every execution of the while-loop strictly reduces the finite set of Horn rules associated with all $\uprel$-maximal calculi.
 The following relies on Theorems~\ref{thm:up-upward-lattice} and~\ref{thm:down-upward-lattice}, and we remark that $\top$ can be obtained from $\calc$ in $\mathrm{PTIME}$ by computing $\top := f(\calc,\hrus(\calc))$.